DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "Look for it!"

-With his body crumbling, the foreign god's hero looked over his subordinates and took a short rest.
+With his body crumbling, the sidhe's hero looked over his subordinates and took a short rest.

 "As for World reincarnation, that rasterizer is related to it.
 Summoning this creature...